Kakifrucht/HalfminerSystem/README.md

     - Custom chatformats
       - Default chatformat is bottom one
       - Permissions can be assigned via custom permission node
-      - Permission to always get permission with highest priority
+      - Permission to always get format with highest priority
+      - No format limit
     - Denies chatting if globalmute active
       - Allows easy toggling of globalmute
     - Plays sound on chat
     - Notifies mentioned players via actionbar
       - Rate limit (no mention spam)
-    - Disallow
+    - Disallow (or allow via permission)
       - Using color codes
       - Using formatting codes
       - Posting links/IPs